jigeshraval/laravel-admin-dashboard/README.md

 # Installation Steps

 1. composer require jigeshraval/laravel-admin-dashboard
-2. Add "AdLara\Boot\BootstrapServiceProvider::class" in the providers array in config/app.php
+2. Add "AdLara\BootstrapServiceProvider::class" in the providers array in config/app.php
 3. Make sure database credentials are added in .env file and database is connected with the Laravel Application
 4. Delete all the migrations from database/migrations folder
 5. php artisan vendor:publish --tag=adlarafullsetup --force